• Skip to primary navigation

 1. Remove User Profile Using Run Command

-This method removes the complete User Profile from your computer along with all Registry Entries related to the User Profile.
+This method removes the complete User Profile from the computer along with all Registry Entries related to the User Profile.

 Open Advanced System Properties in Windows Using Run Command

-3. On Advanced System Properties screen, click on the Settings button located under ‘User Profiles’ section.
+3. On Advanced System Properties screen, make sure you are on Advanced tab and click on the Settings button, located under ‘User Profiles’ section.

 Open User Profile Settings on Windows PC